AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 The query rail allows you to configure the following components:

-* **[!UICONTROL Start & return event]**: The event criteria that a user must engage with to qualify for inclusion and retention in your analysis.
+* **[!UICONTROL Start event]**: The event criteria that a user must engage with to qualify for inclusion in your analysis.
+Users who engage with the start event are included in the intial bucket of users that totals to 100%.
 One event is supported, but you can include property filters.
+You can link the start and return events together using the three-dot menu.
+Linking the start and return events mean that the criteria to appear in the initial duration bucket and subsequent duration buckets are the same.
+* **[!UICONTROL Return events]**: The event criteria that a user must engage with to qualify for inclusion in subsequent duration buckets.
+You can select up to three return events.
+Each return event generates a side-by-side analysis with the other included return events.
 * **[!UICONTROL Counted as]**: The counting method that you want to apply to retained users.
+Options include:
-Options include [!UICONTROL Users retained] and [!UICONTROL Percentage of users retained].
+  * **[!UICONTROL Metric]**: Count the number of [!UICONTROL Users retained] or the [!UICONTROL Percentage of users retained].
+  * **[!UICONTROL Returning]**: By default, this analysis includes users in the bucket that they returned and all preceding buckets.
+Change this setting to **[!UICONTROL On exactly]** to only include users in the exact bucket that they qualify for.
+  * **[!UICONTROL Each]**: The time period that you want each duration bucket to be.
+This setting is identical to the **[!UICONTROL Interval]** setting when selecting the date range.
+  * **[!UICONTROL Duration settings]**: Allows you to control how the analysis displays users by the number of days elapsed. **[!UICONTROL Auto durations]** automatically set duration buckets based on the date range length and how close to the current day that the date range is. **[!UICONTROL Custom durations]** allow you to manually set four duration buckets at desired intervals.
 * **[!UICONTROL Segments]**: The segments that you want to measure.
 Each selected segment adds a row to the cohort table.
 You can include up to three segments.

 ## Chart settings